wddfds/ASResNet/README.md

 # ASResNet

-This is the code for the paper "..."
+This is the code for the paper "ASResNet: Atmospheric Scattering Residual Network for Single Image Dehazing"

 ## Environment
 Python-3.9， CUDA-11.8， Pytorch-2.0.1